Shutdown's shadow, Biden's speech and arguing the case: Takeaways from the House impeachment hearing

 BIDEN STAYS FOCUSED ON DEMOCRACY

-As the hearing got underway, the president was in Arizona, readying to give an address on the state of democracy as the 2024 election draws near.
+As the hearing went in in Washington, the president gave an address in Arizona on the state of democracy as the 2024 election draws near.
 It's a core focus of his reelection campaign that is becoming increasingly intertwined with the political dynamics around him.

+Biden said Trump-supporting "extremists across the country have made it clear where they stand.
+The challenge for the majority of Americans is to make it clear where we stand.”

 Trump, his likeliest Republican opponent, continues to spread falsehoods about the results from the 2020 election that he lost to Biden and is battling unprecedented criminal charges stemming in part from those lies.
 Some members of the House committees investigating the Bidens also spread the falsehoods.
 Biden has increasingly called out Trump by name and this week said the former president and his supporters were seeking to destroy American democracy.

-Note: This story has been corrected to reflect that Jonathan Turley is a professor at George Washington University Law School, not Georgetown Law School.